juxt/yada/dev/resources/user-manual.md

 fully supports applications that want to open up services to other applications, across origins, as standardised by [CORS](http://www.w3.org/TR/cors/).

-With security, it is important to understand the concepts, processes and standards in detail.
-While yada can help with good security defaults and attempts to make security configuration easier, it is still important that you are familiar with security concepts, so read this chapter carefully.

-In yada, authentication and authorization are broken into 2 separate stages.
-We'll deal with these stages in turn, before discussing other security features.

 ### Authentication